antoinedelia/reddit-newsletter/README.md

 ## Prerequisites

-You should have serverless and pip installed on your computer.
+You should have the [Serverless Framework](https://www.serverless.com/) and `pip` installed on your machine.

 Also, be sure that the email address used to send the mail is verified in AWS SES.
 The mails for the recipients also have to be verified if you are in AWS SES sandbox (see [Troubleshooting](#troubleshooting)).